Jose-Pimenta/weather-app/README.md

 - Search for any city to get current weather conditions
 - Display temperature, humidity, wind speed, and weather description
-- 5-day forecast with daily temperature highs and lows
-- Toggle between Celsius and Fahrenheit
 - Responsive design for desktop and mobile

 ## Technologies